 - Enterprise resource planning

 - Development (PaaS)

 - Data backup and comprehensive archiving

 - Digital media

 If you can believe it, there are more uses for the Azure cloud platform.
-This array of services and uses gives any organization an option to get the scalable computing construct that they need to push their business initiatives forward.
+This array of services and uses gives any Nonprofit organization an option to get the scalable computing construct that they need to push their business initiatives forward.